tplatt37/super-vpc/README.md

 You can use the VPC as usual.

-Peer it up with your Cloud9/EC2 demo instance easily:
+Peer it up with your EC2 demo instance easily:
 ```
 ./peer.sh "demo"
 ```

 There's a built-in security group you can use with your own EC2 instances.
-Open ports from your Cloud9 easily:
+Open ports from your EC2 instance easily:
 ```
 ./update-group-ingress.sh "demo" "22,80,443"
 ```

-The above opens TCP 22,80, and 443 from source of Cloud9
+The above opens TCP 22,80, and 443 from source of EC2

 You can optionally enable an Athena Query Work Group with predefined queries (such as Top Talkers)
 ```